Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

 Sean was the Managing Editor Online at the Los Angeles Times and an early producer at The New York Times among other leading media outlets.
 He has expertise in web development, international editorial and social media.
 Sean leads Index’s international news and reporting team in addition to contributing to coverage.
 He studied at Fordham University in New York.

-Milana Knezevic, Editorial Assistant
+Milana Knezevic, Assistant Editor, Online and News

 Milana reports on freedom of expression for Index on Censorship.
 She was born in Bosnia and Herzegovina and grew up in Norway before moving to the UK to study Politics and International Relations at the University of York.
 She speaks Bosnian, Croatian, Serbian and Norwegian fluently, and understands Danish and Swedish.
 Before joining the editorial team, she worked as an advocacy intern at Index.
 She has prior experience working for and contributing to Norwegian and British national and regional newspapers, and is an award-winning student newspaper editor.

-Melody Patry, Advocacy Officer
+Melody Patry, Senior Advocacy Officer

 Melody is advocacy officer at Index on Censorship.
 Melody provides research and analysis for Index’s policy formulation and works in building relationships with stakeholders to support our domestic and international programmes.
 Previously she worked as a political adviser for the European External Action Service and most recently, as writer and videographer supporting human rights NGOs in Egypt.